fluxninja/aperture/docs/content/guides/per-user-concurrency-limiting.md

 Now, the next part is assessing whether a request is permissible or not by checking the decision returned by the `ShouldRun` call.
-Developers can leverage this decision to either limit requests made by abusive users or to allow requests that are not overwhelming the system.
+Developers can leverage this decision to either reject requests made by abusive users or to allow requests if the concurrent limit has not been crossed.
 While our current example only logs the request, in real-world applications, you can execute relevant business logic when a request is allowed.
 It is important to make the `end` call made after processing each request, in order to send telemetry data that would provide granular visibility for each flow.

 ```mdx-code-block